 Use the Settings page of the Project Designer to specify a project's application settings.
 Application settings enable you to store and retrieve property settings and other information for your application dynamically.
 They also enable you to maintain custom application and user preferences on a client computer.
-For more information, see Application Settings.
+For more information, see Manage application settings.

-To access the Settings page, select a project node in Solution Explorer, and then, on the Project menu, click Properties.
-When the Project Designer appears, click the Settings tab.
+To access the Settings page, select a project node in Solution Explorer, and then select Project > Properties.
+When the Project Designer appears, select the Settings tab.

-The following controls are located in the header bar at the top of the Settings page.
+The header bar at the top of the Settings page contains several controls:

-Restores user-scoped settings that the application uses at run time (or during debugging) to their default values as defined at design time.
-The data is restored by removing runtime-generated application-specific files from disk (not from project data).
+Synchronize restores user-scoped settings that the application uses at run time or during debugging to their default values as defined at design time.
+To restore the data, remove run-time generated application-specific files from disk, not from project data.